-- Understanding of the principles and procedures of church polity and management within the uniqueness of a particular faith tradition
+- Understanding of the principles and procedures of church policy and management within the uniqueness of a particular faith tradition

 - Ability to conceptualize and develop a comprehensive job description for the parish nurse

-- Ability to discern similarities, differences, and complementarities among various ministry settings, roles, and functions
+- Ability to discern similarities and differences among various ministry settings, roles, and functions

 - Knowledge of group process and ability to work within group settings in response to different purposes, needs and/or tasks